The safest bank in the UK

 We know, all this jargon is starting to sound vaguely scary.
 But it’s easier than it looks, we promise.

-In a nutshell, a Credit Default Swap (CDS) is a sort of insurance policy that an investor can take out against a company’s (in our case, a bank’s) default.
+In a nutshell, a Credit Default Swap (CDS) is a sort of insurance policy that an investor can take out against the risk that a company (in our case, a bank) will default on its debt.
 You pay a premium and if the company does go bust, you get some money in return.

 Safe alternatives to a savings account